mynamesleon/lpswipe/README.md

     threshold: 20,

     // the direction to enable custom swipe gestures: 'vertical', 'horizontal', or 'all'
-    // directional and notReached functions will not fire if "all" is used
+    // threshold dependent functions will not fire if "all" is used
     swipeDirection: 'horizontal',

     // callbacks that fire in all cases